-Many people make a mistake when engaging in dips by extending the shoulders beyond the elbows that will cause immense shoulder strain.
+Many people make a mistake when engaging in dips by extending the shoulders beyond the elbows, which will cause massive shoulder strain.
 Instead, always keep your head slightly backward and your chin up, which helps to keep your head in one position while dipping.

-Please pay attention to your elbows as you dip and ensure they remain aligned with your body rather than push outwards.
+Please pay attention to your elbows as you dip and ensure they align with your body rather than push outwards.
 If you create a winged form while you dip, you take the tension away from the triceps you are trying to work and add unnecessary strain on your shoulder and elbow joints.
-Don’t lean forwards while training if you only want to work your triceps, or you’ll be engaging your chest more than your arms.
+Don’t lean forwards while training if you only want to work your triceps or engage your chest more than your arms.

 How to Perform Variations of the Dip Exercise